Udayan Guha

-Udayan Guha is an Indian politician who currently serves as Cabinet Minister for Department of North Bengal Development of the Government of West Bengal.
-He is a three term member of the West Bengal Legislative Assembly from Dinhata.
+Udayan Guha (born 3 January 1955) is an Indian politician who previously served as Cabinet Minister for Department of North Bengal Development of the Government of West Bengal from 2022 till 2026.
+He is a three-term member of the West Bengal Legislative Assembly from Dinhata.

-He represented the Dinhata (Vidhan Sabha constituency) from 2011 to 2021.
-In 2021 By-election Polls for Dinhata (Vidhan Sabha Constituency) he won again with a record margin of 164,088 votes.
+He represented the Dinhata from 2011 to 2021.
+In 2021 by-election for Dinhata, he won again with a record margin of 164,088 votes.

 He is from the All India Trinamool Congress and previously from the All India Forward Bloc.
+In 2026 West Bengal Legislative Assembly election Guha was defeated in the Dinhata constituency by BJP candidate Ajay Ray.He was arrested on 17th june 2026 for various reasons such as cut money, abas yojna corruption,etc.